Lacrosse 101: A Beginner’s Guide To The Fast-Paced Sport

 Cleats

-Lacrosse is a sport that requires quick movements, agility, and , all of which are enhanced by the right footwear.
+Lacrosse is a sport that requires quick movements, agility, and stability, all of which are enhanced by the right footwear.
 Cleats designed specifically for lacrosse provide excellent traction on the field, enabling you to maneuver with ease.
-Look for lacrosse cleats that have good ankle and a comfortable fit to help prevent injuries while maximizing your performance.
+Look for lacrosse cleats that have good ankle support and a comfortable fit to help prevent injuries while maximizing your .

 Mouthguard